yousefkhalaf0/Mr_defence_app/README.md

-# 🚨 Dispatcher - Safety & Emergency Companion App
+# 🚨 Mr. Defence - Safety & Emergency Companion App

 **Mr. Defence** is a Flutter-based safety and security mobile application developed as our graduation project during the journey at **ITI - ICC Frontend & Cross-Platform Mobile Development Track**.